Keeping you up to date on the world of Marketplace Lending

-Zagga is an online platform matching serious investors to borrowers with real goals – a place where clever Kiwis pitch in to help each other out.
+Zagga is an online platform matching investors to creditworthy.
 Investors like David can fund loans in full or in increments of $1000, always knowing exactly where their money is going and what it’s funding.

 It’s a system that David says makes perfect sense for just about anyone, especially if they’re familiar with property-based investing.